r-three/phatgoose/README.md

    pip install -r requirements.txt pip install -r requirements-dev.txt
    ```
+Run `source colm/setup.sh` each time you initiate an environment to ensure that the environment paths are correctly set.

 ## Training Procedure
 Below are the steps for required for PHATGOOSE and other baselines: